Outbound Configuration

 Note: While the edited configuration is under review and approval, please make sure you have both the old and new URLs hosted.

-To delete the outbound configuration, contact your Visa representative.
+To delete an outbound callback configuration, contact your Visa representative.

-Visa has the right to reject an outbound configuration submitted by you if it finds that domain is not valid or it is not owned by you.
-Visa will provide rejection comments which will be visible to you on the Developer portal in “comments” field under “Details” modal.
+Visa has the right to reject an outbound callback configuration submitted by you if it finds that domain is not valid or it is not owned by you.
+Visa will provide rejection comments which will be visible to you on the Developer portal in “Comments” field under “Details” modal.

 The configuration status will be "Rejected" on Visa Developer dashboard.